China President Xi to tour Boeing, Microsoft on U.S. visit

 The White House said that Obama will raise concerns about cyber security with Xi when they meet in Washington later this month.

 Xi will be the fourth consecutive Chinese president to visit.
-Xi previously visited the U.S. in 2013.
+The last visit was in 2006 by former President Hu Jintao.

 (Reporting by Alwyn Scott; Editing by Lisa Shumaker)